dariusf/ppx_polyprint/readme.md

 opam install ppx_tools typpx alcotest ppx_deriving
 ```

-- `make test` to check that everything works.
+- `make test` to check that everything works
-- `make up` to build and pin the package.
+- `make up` to build and pin the package
-- Try building the examples with `make`.
+- Try building the examples with `make`

 ### Usage